alext234/rpc-sniffer/README.md

 # Installation

 The following assumes you already have Python virtualenv activated.
-If not you may need to add `sudo`  in front of the setup.py command and the pip command.
+If not you may need to add `sudo`  in front of the setup.py command.

 - Via the `setup.py` script